Amongst all of Australia’s favourite eateries, the Japanese restaurant has always been particularly well-represented here in Sydney.

 Oborozuki, Circular Quay

 When Oborozuki opened in early 2023, it originally billed itself as a specialist in kaiseki — the traditional mode of Japanese eating that consists of numerous small dishes (roughly analogous in the West to nouvelle cuisine).
-Since last November however, the restaurant has undergone a sizable creative transformation: pivoting instead to an a la carte menu that combines the “intricate flavours of Japanese cuisine with refined techniques of French gastronomy”.
+Since last November however, the restaurant has undergone a sizable creative transformation: pivoting instead to an a la carte menu that combines the “intricate flavours of Japanese cuisine with refined techniques of French gastronomy.”

-Fortunately, the teppan rooms (each catering to up to 9 guests) remain.
+Fortunately, the teppan rooms (each catering to up to nine guests) remain.
 The bad news?
 The privilege of dining at one of the restaurant’s three sizzling counters will still set you back $450 apiece.

 Oborozuki’s culinary evolution is being spearheaded by new head chef, Daeun Kang.
 Formerly of Aria, the veteran South Korean cuisinier is turning her razor-sharp skills toward dishes that emphasise texture, seasonality, and flavour.
 The ‘Chawanmushi’ is one such example: served, at Oborozuki, in its individual constituent parts.